welcome to the taj mahal

 a dream you had

-there are so many reviews about the Taj Mahal that I can add little.
-What I suggest to the skeptics (like me), who fear being disappointed by the most noble mausoleum in India, is: do not trust the preconceptions, it is truly astounding beauty.
+there are so many reviews of the Taj Mahal that I can add little.
+What I suggest to skeptics (like me), who fear being disappointed by India's most noble mausoleum, is: don't trust preconceptions, it is truly stunningly beautiful.

 Sergio L